-Teaching Assignments: Dr. Karen E. James is a former recipient of the LSUS "Outstanding Faculty Award in Teaching," the School of Business "Outstanding Faculty Award for Teaching," and the "SGA Outstanding Faculty Award".
-Current teaching assignments include MKT 312, Integrated Marketing Communications; MKT 445, Marketing Research; MKT 330, Sales; and MKT 305, Creative Small Business Advertising.
-Dr. James also developed and taught courses in Digital Marketing and Social Media Marketing.
+Dr. Karen E. James is a former recipient of the LSUS "Outstanding Faculty Award in Teaching," the School of Business "Outstanding Faculty Award for Teaching," and the "SGA Outstanding Faculty Award".
+Current teaching assignments include MKT 312, Integrated Marketing Communications; MKT 445, Marketing Research; MKT 305, Creative Small Business Advertising and MKT 701, Marketing Strategy.
+Dr. James also developed and taught courses in Sales, Digital Marketing and Social Media Marketing.

-Research Interests: Dr. James' research interests include online marketing research, negative advertising, and technology in education.
+Dr. James' research interests include online marketing research, negative advertising, and technology in education.
 She is the co-author of the volume III and IVa versions of the Marketing Scales Handbook, A Compilation of Multi-Item Measures, with Dr. Gordon C. Bruner of Southern Illinois University at Carbondale, and Dr. Paul Hensel of the University of New Orleans.
 She has published several articles which have appeared in Business Communication Quarterly, Services Marketing Quarterly, Marketing Management Journal and the Journal of Business Education, among others.
-Dr. James also published a Marketing Research Essentials textbook for Sage Publications with Dr. Ken Clow of the University of Louisiana - Monroe in 2013.
+Dr. James also published the second editions of the Marketing Research Principles textbook for Textbook Media publishers with Dr. Ken Clow in 2016.